-Art histories and craft traditions from world cultures.
-Creation of instructional materials from different cultural sources.
 Elementary Education GRADUATE COURSES 610A.
-Seminar in Mathematics Education - Elementary School (3) Prerequisite: Credit or concurrent registration in Education 690.
-Factors affecting the elementary school mathematics curriculum; recent trends and current research in the teaching of elementary school mathematics.
-610C.
+Seminar in Mathematics Education - Elementary Prerequisite: Credit or concurrent registration in Education 690.
+Factors affecting the elementary school mathematics curriculum; recent trends and current research in the teaching of elementary school 610C.
 Seminar in Science in Elementary Education (3) Prerequisite: Credit or concurrent registration in Education 690.
 Advanced study of the problems of teaching science in the elementary school with emphasis on the literature of science education.
 Secondary Education GRADUATE COURSES 604.
 Advanced Problems in Instruction (3) Prerequisites: Teaching experience and consent of instructor.
 Scientific research and philosophical principles which underlie school instruction.

-Prerequisite: Teaching experience or enrollment in the Single Subject Credential Program.
-605. Innovations in Instruction (1-3) Exploration of innovative instructional practice in the public and private schools, with emphasis on innovative teaching strategies.
+Prerequisite: Teaching experience or enrollment in the Single Subject 605.
+Innovations in Instruction (1-3) Exploration of innovative instructional practice in the public and Credential Program. private schools, with emphasis on innovative teaching strategies.
 An evaluation of the motivational effect and structural validity of promising instructional practices.
 See Class Schedule for specific content.
 Maximum credit three units applicable to a master's degree.
-Specified sections.

-607. Seminar in Research in Curricular Problems (1-3) Prerequisites: Consent of the Director of the School of Teacher Education and instructor.
-Individual study by graduate students who have demonstrated exceptional ability.
+607. Seminar in Research in Curricular Problems (1-3) Prerequisites: Consent of the Director of the School of Teacher Educa- Individual study by graduate students who have demonstrated exception and instructor. tional ability.
 Maximum credit three units applicable to a master's degree.
-613. Seminar in Mathematics Education - Secondary School (3) Factors affecting the secondary school mathematics curriculum; recent trends and current research in the teaching of secondary school mathematics.
-790. Seminar in Teacher Education (3) Prerequisite: Advancement to candidacy.

-Intensive consideration of selected topics of current importance in Teacher Education.
+613. Seminar in Mathematics Education - Secondary Factors affecting the secondary school mathematics curriculum; recent trends and current research in the teaching of secondary school mathema- 790.
+Seminar in Teacher Education (3) Prerequisite: Advancement to candidacy.
+Intensive consideration of selected topics of current importance in teacher education.
 May be repeated with new content.
 See Class Schedule for specific content.
-Maximum credit six units applicable to a master's degree.
-Reading and Language Arts UPPER DIVISION COURSES 530.
-Children's Literature in Elementary Education (3) I, II A survey of children's literature; the selection and use of material in the elementary classroom.
-531, Storytelling (3) Prerequisites: Basic language arts course, children's literature.
+Maximum credit six units applicable to a master's degree Reading and Language Arts UPPER DIVISION COURSES 530.
+Children's Literature in Elementary Education (3) I. II A survey of children's literature; the selection and use of material in the elementary classroom.

+531. Storytelling (3)

+Prerequisites: Basic language arts course, children's literature.
 Art of storytelling, including planning of the story hour, locating suitable materials, techniques for learning and presenting various story types.
-Selection of literature appropriate for oral presentation to different groups and age levels.
-532. Children's Literature on Film (3) Six hours of activity.
+Selection of literature appropriate for oral presentation to different groups

-Current and classic children's literature as expressed on film.
-Selection criteria, sources, and identification of guidance and film-related activities.
+and age levels.

 536. Reading Diagnosis (3) Prerequisites: Valid teaching credential and consent of instructor.
 Formal and informal diagnosis of reading difficulties.

-Reading and Language Arts GRADUATE COURSES 630.
-Seminar in Reading Education (3) Prerequisite: Credit or concurrent registration in Education 690.
+Reading and Language Arts GRADUATE COURSES

+630. Seminar in Reading Education (3)

+Prerequisite: Credit or concurrent registration in Education 690.
 Advanced study of trends in reading instruction.
 Topics include developmental sequences in reading skills and abilities, reading in the content fields, individual differences and interests.
 Students will develop individual projects or problems.

+Teacher Education 12

 631. Seminar in Language Arts in Elementary Education (3) Prerequisite: Credit or concurrent registration in Education 690.
 Advanced study of problems in teaching language arts.
 The study of the scientific research and application in the field.

-633. Seminar in Research in Reading (3) Prerequisite: Education 690.
+633. Seminar in Research in Reading (3)

+Prerequisite: Education 690.

 Research in reading including review of classic studies, broad topics in field of reading, identification of research trends and needs.
-636. Advanced Diagnosis in Reading (3) Prerequisite: Teacher Education 536.
-Principles and techniques of individual and group diagnosis of reading difficulties.
+636. Advanced Diagnosis in Reading (3) Prerequisite: Teacher Education 536 Principles and techniques of individual and group diagnosis of reading difficulties.
 Experience in administration and interpretation of individual and group instruments in diagnosis.
-(Formerly numbered Elementary Education 621.)
-637. Reading Clinic (3) Two lectures and three hours of laboratory Prerequisites: Teacher Education 536 and 636.
-Supervised clinical experience in the utilization of remedial techniques in an individual and small group setting.
+(Formerly numbered Elementary 637.
+Reading Clinic (3) Two lectures and three hours of laboratory Prerequisites: Teacher Education 536 and 636. - Supervised clinical experience in the utilization of remedial techniques in an individual and small group setting.
 638. Topics in Reading Education (1-6) Prerequisite: California Teaching Credential.